Tuesday, 11 February 2025

 Neither with typewriters nor on the computer it was easy to write text that had both Latin and Arabic script.
 Therefore he used a "transliteration" of his own making (not as good as the one deviced by Rüdiger Puin later.

-transcription renders the sounds of the original in the second language; should be pronouncable after a short instruction:
+hence it is reversable (without deep knowledge of the languages)does not need to be speakable. transcription renders the sounds of the original in the second language; should be pronouncable after a short instruction: is not reversable without knowing the languages well,

 which is not the case for Brockett's "transliteration".